MartinGuilhem/TrainsChallenge/README.md

 * If the user is in station B, they must put:     mvn exec:java -Dexec.mainClass="main.mainApp" -Dexec.args="B"

 ## TESTING
-Integration test taking and comparing results of the shortestPaths of the CalculateMinimumDistance method within the calculateShortestPathFromSource method.
+Integration test taking and comparing results of the shortestPaths of the CalculateMinimumDistance method within the calculateShortestPathFromSource.

 To run the Tests you must enter:     "  mvn clean test  "    from console